Priority: - Prevent

-- It is very tolerant of pollution, disturvance, low light and carbon dioxide levels.
+- It is very tolerant of pollution, disturbance, low light and carbon dioxide levels.

-- Even through it is a freshwater aquatic it can withstand saility levels up to 7%.
+- Even through it is a freshwater aquatic it can withstand salinity levels up to 7%.

 - This plant has been found in rivers, lakes, ponds, wetlands, streams and wet ditches.